 -

 Relief, “Dancers”.
 Marble dust.
-20th century, following the model of CANOVA, Antonio Relief made of marble powder with polychromy, enhanced with a frame of a somewhat modern taste that closely follows a fresco by Antonio Canova (The Graces and Venus dancing before Mars, 1799, Antonio Canova Museum and Glyptothek, Possagno, Treviso).
-This work depicts the three Graces, accompanied by Venus, who appears playing a lyre, under a series of garlands with lacework.
-Antonio Canova (Possagno, 1 November 1757 - Venice, 13 October 1822) was an Italian sculptor and painter of the Neoclassicism.
+20th century, following a model by Antonio Canova.
+Relief made of polychrome marble dust, enhanced by a somewhat modern frame closely resembling a fresco by Antonio Canova (The Graces and Venus Dancing Before Mars, 1799, Antonio Canova Museum and Glyptothek, Possagno, Treviso).
+This work depicts the three Graces, accompanied by Venus, who appears playing a lyre, beneath a series of garlands with interlaced patterns.
+Antonio Canova (Possagno, November 1, 1757 – Venice, October 13, 1822) was an Italian Neoclassical sculptor and painter.
 Weight: 23 kg.

 · Size: 106,5x6x105 cms